MAYA BANKOVIC, csc

 In the documentary sphere, recent titles include Astra Taylor's WHAT IS DEMOCRACY?
 (TIFF, Sheffield), Brett Story's THE PRISON IN TWELVE LANDSCAPES (Hot Docs Special Jury Prize winner and NYT Critic's Pick), Joële Walinga's meditative first feature doc GOD STRAIGHTENS LEGS, and the upcoming Netflix series POP EVOLUTION.

 Maya's body of work has long-sustained elements of an interdisciplinary approach to cinematography.
-Her love of experimentation and concise visual storytelling has also allowed her to rise steadfastly as one of Toronto's busiest commercial cinematographers, and her lifelong passion for art has translated to frequent collaborations on music videos, video art installation work and her Canadian Screen Award-nominated cinematography on the television series IN THE MAKING, which celebrates Canadian contemporary artists doing political, boundary-pushing work.
+Her love of experimentation and concise visual storytelling has also allowed her to rise steadfastly as one of Toronto's busiest commercial cinematographers, and her lifelong passion for art has translated to frequent collaborations on music videos, video art installation work and two Canadian Screen Award nominations for cinematography on the television series IN THE MAKING, which celebrates Canadian contemporary artists doing political, boundary-pushing work.
 Her cinematography has taken her all over the world and has screened at hundreds of film festivals including New Directors/New Films, Sundance, Ji.hlava, True/False, Beijing International and BFI Flare.
 Her images have been called “carefully composed and often dreamily stylized” by Variety, and it is within this intersection of the technical and the impressionistic that her photographic voice has found its place.

 Maya is a Director of Photography with the International Cinematographers Guild IATSE Local 667 and a full member of the Canadian Society of Cinematographers.